TEHIK-EE/TerminologyServices/input/pagecontent/migration.md

 ### Migration | Seos publitseerimiskeskusega

-TEHIK terminology server aims to re-publish all the terminology assets that have been published in https://pub.e-tervis.ee/classifications (no public international access).
+TEHIK terminology server aims to re-publish all the terminology assets that have been published in [TEHIK's old publication centre](https://pub.e-tervis.ee/classifications) (no public international access).

 #### General principles